dinochecker

 References

 • von Huene F (1907/1908) "Die Dinosaurier der Europaiaschen Triasformation mit Berucksichtiging der aussereuropaischen Vorkommnisse" [The dinosaurs of the European Triassic formations with consideration of occurrences outside Europe].
-Geologische und Palaeontologische Abhandlungen Suppl.
+Geologische und Palaeontologische Abhandlungen, Suppl.
 1(1): 1-419.

 • von Huene F (1932) "Die fossile Reptil-Ordnung Saurischia, ihre Entwicklung und Geschichte".
 Monograph Geol.
 Pal.
 4(1) pts.
 1 and 2, viii.

-• von Huene F (1934) "Ein neuer Coelurosaurier in der thüringischen Trias".
-Paläontologische Zeitschrift 16(3/4): 145-170.
+• von Huene F (1934) "Ein neuer Coelurosaurier in der thüringischen Trias" [A new coelurosaur in the Thuringian Trias].
+Paläontologische Zeitschrift, 16(3/4): 145-170.

 • Larsonneur C and de Lapparent AF (1966) "Un dinosaurien carnivore, Halticosaurus, dans le Réthien Airel (Manche)".
 Bulletin Société Linnéenne de Normandie, 10: 108–116.
 [English translation by Matthew Carrano.]

 • Cuny G and Galton PM (1993) "Revision of the Airel theropod dinosaur from the Triassic-Jurassic boundary (Normandy, France)".
-Neues Jahrbuch für Geologie und Paläontologie, Abhandlungen, 187(3): 261–288.
+Neues Jahrbuch für Geologie und Paläontologie Abhandlungen, 187(3): 261–288.

 • Welles SP (1984) "Dilophosaurus wetherilli (Dinosauria, Theropoda), osteology and comparisons".
 Palaeontographica, Beiträge zur Naturgeschichte der Vorzeit, Abteilung A: Paläozoologie, Stratigraphie, 185: 85-180.